Greta Garbo: 1941–1948: Last work and retirement

 Still, Garbo signed a contract in 1948 with producer Walter Wanger, who had produced Queen Christina, to shoot a picture based on Balzac's La Duchesse de Langeais.
 Max Ophüls was slated to adapt and direct.
 She made several screen tests, learned the script, and arrived in Rome in the summer of 1949 to shoot the picture.
 However, the financing failed to materialize, and the project was abandoned.
 The screen tests—the last time Garbo stepped in front of a movie camera—were thought to have been lost for 41 years until they were re-discovered in 1990 by film historians Leonard Maltin and Jeanine Basinger.
 Parts of the footage were included in the 2005 TCM documentary Garbo.

 In 1949, she was offered the role of fictional silent-film star Norma Desmond in Sunset Boulevard, directed by Ninotchka co-writer Billy Wilder.
 However, after a meeting with film producer Charles Brackett, she insisted that she had no interest in the part whatsoever.

-She was offered many roles both in the 1940s and throughout her retirement years but rejected all but a few of them.
+She was offered many roles in the 1940s as well as throughout her retirement years but rejected all but a few of them.
 In the few instances when she did accept them, the slightest problem led her to drop out.
 Although she refused throughout her life to talk to friends about her reasons for retiring, four years before her death, she told Swedish biographer Sven Broman: "I was tired of Hollywood.
 I did not like my work.
 There were many days when I had to force myself to go to the studio ...
 I really wanted to live another life."